Penn State child sex abuse scandal: Other actions

 A building owner removed Sandusky's image from a mural near the university, and the Penn State Creamery renamed an ice cream flavor which had been created in his honor.
 On top of ousting both Paterno and Spanier, the school also placed McQueary on indefinite paid administrative leave.
-Steve Garban resigned from the Board of Trustees after the release of the Freeh report, the first member of the Board to do so since the scandal broke.
-Fisher withdrew from Central Mountain High School due to bullying, and the boy's mother has stated that the high school did not do enough to prevent the fallout.
+Steve Garban resigned from the board of trustees after the release of the Freeh report, the first member of the board to do so since the scandal broke.
+One victim withdrew from Central Mountain High School due to bullying, and the boy's mother has stated that the high school did not do enough to prevent the fallout.

 In January 2012, new university president Rodney Erickson traveled for a week to speak with alumni in New York, Pittsburgh, and Philadelphia in an attempt to repair the university's image.
 At the meetings, Erickson received harsh criticism from alumni over the firing of Joe Paterno, and also received widespread criticism from the media for attempting to shift the focus away from the university.

 After the Freeh report's release, local organizations called for the removal of the Joe Paterno statue outside Beaver Stadium.
 A small plane towed a banner over campus, reading Take the Statue Down or We Will.
 After some days of mixed messages, the school removed the statue on July 22, in front of a crowd of student onlookers.
 The statue was reportedly put in storage.
 Erickson said the statue had become "a source of division and an obstacle to healing" but made a distinction between it and the Paterno Library, also on campus.
 The $13 million 1997 library expansion, partially funded by a $4 million gift from Paterno and his wife Sue, "remains a tribute to Joe and Sue Paterno's commitment to Penn State's student body and academic success, and it highlights the positive impacts coach Paterno had on the university....
 Thus I feel strongly that the library's name should remain unchanged," Erickson said in the statement.